Testure/Miners-Evolution/README.md

 Download [Miners-Evolution.rbxl](Miners-Evolution.rbxl) and open it using [Roblox Studio](https://www.roblox.com/create)

-Publish Miner's Evolution.rbxlx to a Roblox place and activate it.
+Publish Miner's Evolution.rbxl to a Roblox place and activate it.
 The game will not work unless it is published to a place.

 Source files have been extracted using [rbxlx-to-rojo](https://github.com/rojo-rbx/rbxlx-to-rojo).